 One thing that must be understood, however, is that not all phrases that have ず possess the same degree of grammatical capability.
 For instance, you can’t end a sentence with かかわらず.
 This is because the phrase has been grammaticalized to only appear mid-sentence in both にもかかわらず and にかかわらず (discussed below).

 にもかかわらず, when written as に関わらず, shows how its literal meaning is to indicate that “X” is not connected to the situation at hand.
 Therefore, “irrespective of X, Y still stands.”
 This expression is rather formal and stiff.
-There is a definitive tone that clear states that “X” has nothing to do with the situation and that “Y” is the situation at hand.
+There is a definitive tone that clearly states that “X” has nothing to do with the situation and that “Y” is the situation at hand.

 This expression is frequently used after patterns such as など, かどうか, あるなし, words that indicate multiple values or elements such age, race, etc. as well as words that are composed of antonyms such as 好き嫌い (likes and dislikes) or 有無 (existence or nonexistence/presence or absence).
 It's even possible for it to be seen after the doubling of adjectives and verbs without particle intervention (Exs. いい悪いにかかわらず・するしないにかかわらず, etc.).